 Office: Carbon Management

-On September 23, the U.S. Department of Energy (DOE) announced up to $100 million to design regional CO2 pipeline networks to safely transport captured CO2 from key sources to centralized locations.
-Projects will focus on carbon transport costs, transport network configurations, and technical and commercial considerations that support broad efforts to develop and deploy carbon capture, conversion, and storage at commercial scale.
+The funding opportunity announcement (FOA) will support front-end engineering and design (FEED) studies for regional CO2 transport networks to safely transport captured CO2 from key sources to centralized locations.
+The projects will focus on carbon transport costs, transport network configurations, and technical and commercial considerations that support broad efforts to develop and deploy carbon capture, conversion, and storage at commercial scale.
 Funding of up to $3 million per FEED study is expected.

 This funding is provided from the Bipartisan Infrastructure Law Section 40303.

-Eligible applicants include individuals, institutions of higher education, for-profit and non-profit organizations, state and local governments, and Tribal Nations.
+Eligible applicants include individuals, institutions of higher education, for- and non-profit organizations, state and local governments, and Indian tribes.

 This funding opportunity announcement has one area of interest:

-- Front-End Engineering and Design Studies for CO2 Pipeline Infrastructure (Onshore and Offshore)
+- Front-End Engineering and Design Studies for CO2 Transport Infrastructure (Onshore and Offshore)

 - Download the full funding opportunity on FedConnect.

-- All applicants must register and submit application materials and questions through FedConnect
+- All applicants must register and apply on Grants.gov and submit questions through FedConnect

-- Sign up for the Office of Fossil Energy and Carbon Management’s (FECM) email list to get notified of new FECM funding opportunities and to stay current with our latest news.
+Sign up to get notified of new FECM funding opportunities and to stay current with our latest news.